The Travels of Tug 44

 In the extended north chamber, the original lower gates were no longer needed, replaced by the lower doors on the extension..
 The long bolts once held timbers to fill in the gap where the gate once was.
 A bit of the timber remains.

-A short climb through the brambles rewards one with a view of the spillway intakes.
+A short climb through the brambles rewards one with a view of the spillway intakes, which ran thru the middle of the lock.

 Erie Canal - Champlain Canal - Hudson River - Canal History